The Why

 Research analysis comparing the engaged reading time of 2.2 million students found that – 0-5 mins per day = well below national average 5-14 mins per day = sluggish gains, below national average 15+ mins = accelerated reading gains 20 mins per day = likely score better than 90% of their peers on standardised tests.
 National Centre for Education Statistics

-In each reading session, the children will be read part of a novel by the teacher.
-At specific points there will be work on vocabulary that helps understanding of what is about to be read.
+Daily reading sessions are planned for 30 mins and in each reading session, the children will be read part of a novel by the teacher.
+At specific points there will be work on vocabulary that helps understanding of what is about to be read followed by comprehension questions and discussion prompts.
 Where appropriate, other activities will be introduced to help the children to understand, contextualise and say individual words.
 Each of the groups is designed to address a certain skill that some children need to relearn or simply become better at.
 As you will appreciate, understanding and developing the vocabulary knowledge of students is vital in helping them to understand the challenging texts we are offering.

 The reading of all good books is like conversation with the finest minds of past centuries.